Sanjay1031/Employee-Management-Client/README.md

 * []() Nashville Software School for supporting me in my journey of lifelong learning
 * []() Instructors Andy Collins and Charlie Penner for their endless patience, wisdom and guidance
-* []() Teammates - Josh Taylor, Jack Siri, Sanjay T., Jesse Bass without whom this project would not be possible
+* []() Teammates - Josh Taylor, Jack Siri, Shilpa Nair, Jesse Bass without whom this project would not be possible

 <p align="right">(<a href="#readme-top">back to top</a>)</p>